nigelr/selections/README.md

 #### Include Blank

-In a new form the selections list will have blank top row unless a default item is set in the selections eg. Medium Priority, then there will be no blank row and the default item will be selected
+In a new form the selections list will have blank top row unless a default item is set in the selections eg. Medium Priority, then there will be no blank row and the default item will be selected.

-When editing a form, by default the blank row will not be displayed
+When editing a form, by default the blank row will not be displayed.

 #### Archived Item

 On a new form items that are archived in Selections will not appear in the selection list.
 When editing an existing record the list will only contain un-archived items, unless the item selected is archived it will then appear.

-eg. A ticket has a priority set to high, later the high selection list item was archived, when we edit the ticket record again the item will show in the list even though it is archived
+eg. A ticket has a priority set to high, later the high selection list item was archived, when we edit the ticket record again the item will show in the list even though it is archived.

 #### Order